 Pulmonary Fibrosis in Texas

 Pulmonary fibrosis scars the lungs, causing intricate pulmonary passageways to thicken and harden, obstructing the free passage of oxygen through the walls of the lungs’ tiny air sacs (alveoli), and into the bloodstream.
 The resulting lack of oxygen in the bloodstream leaves pulmonary fibrosis sufferers short of breath even after periods of prolonged rest.
 Idiopathic pulmonary fibrosis is a form of pulmonary fibrosis with no known cause.
 Pulmonary fibrosis is a progressive disease that varies in the rate of degeneration from person to person.

 Traditional lung disease treatment options in Texas include medications, supplemental oxygen, and, in severe cases, a lung reduction or transplant.
 These options either are either high-risk or accomplish nothing more than masking symptoms of disease.
 For example, roughly 78 percent of patients survive the first year after receiving a lung transplant, and this percentage decreases with each following year.
 About 63 percent survive 3 years after the surgery, and about 51 percent make it to 5 years.

 A Better Option

-The Lung Institute clinic in Texas provides stem cell therapy using cells extracted from a patient’s own body–from blood, fat tissue or bone marrow.
+The Lung Institute clinic in Texas provides cellular therapy using cells extracted from a patient’s own body–from blood, fat tissue or bone marrow.
 The cells are then treated and reintroduced into the body.
-Once back in circulation, stem cells naturally target damaged lung tissue, which may lead to improved lung function.
+Once back in circulation, cells naturally target damaged lung tissue, which may lead to improved lung function.